Blind Guardian: Musical style

-The musical style of Blind Guardian has been described as power metal, symphonic metal, progressive metal, speed metal, heavy metal, thrash metal, and neoclassical metal.

-Blind Guardian's first two albums, Battalions of Fear and Follow the Blind, were more in the style of speed metal compared to their subsequent works.
-Beginning with their third album, Tales from the Twilight World, Blind Guardian gradually started to write more intricate compositions, placing less emphasis on speed.
+Blind Guardian are primarily a power metal band, even being described as one of the "big four" bands of the genre, alongside Helloween, Sabaton, and DragonForce.
+Their musical style has also spanned symphonic metal, progressive metal, speed metal, heavy metal, and neoclassical metal.
+The band's first two albums, Battalions of Fear and Follow the Blind, were more in the style of thrash metal compared to their subsequent works.
+Beginning with their third album, Tales from the Twilight World, Blind Guardian started to write more intricate compositions, placing less emphasis on speed.
 By the time of their sixth album, Nightfall in Middle Earth, Hansi Kürsch ceased playing bass to concentrate solely on vocals.
 At this juncture, the band began to incorporate substantial orchestral arrangements and utilized the technique of overdubbing, heavily influenced by the English rock band Queen.

 Blind Guardian's music features the staccato guitars and double bass drumming characteristic of power metal, along with the use of overdubs and numerous backing vocals to create a rich and dense sound.
 This proved significant on all albums after the first two, but most particularly on A Night at the Opera.

-Another defining feature of Blind Guardian's music is the frequent use of folk tunes and instruments, especially in power ballads such as "Lord of the Rings", "The Bard's Song", "A Past and Future Secret", "Skalds and Shadows", and "Curse my Name", among others.
+Another defining feature of Blind Guardian's music is the frequent use of folk tunes and instruments, especially in power ballads such as "Lord of the Rings", "The Bard's Song", "A Past and Future Secret", "Skalds and Shadows", and "Curse My Name", among others.